ch4mi2/Laboratory-Information-Management-System/README.md

 2. **If you wish to add additional dependancies, please mention the name and exact version in this document**.
 3. **Please dont upgrade package versions even if they are out-dated**. ( Most of the packages are depenedant on each other and every member should have the same versions, so it will break the system if one memeber were to upgrade a common package.
 The packages are installed with their Long-term-support(lts) version.
 Newer "alpha/beta" versions does not guarantee compatibality)
-4. **Create a branch with your name with `git switch -c "your-name" ` .
+4. **Create a branch with your name with `git switch -c "yourName-feature" ` eg: `git switch -c haritha-loginFunction` .
 Commit only to this newly created branch.
 Commit whenever a new feature is developped**

 <details><summary>Basic Git commands</summary>
 <p>